anilCSE/gaia/docs/gaia-tutorials/installation.md

 order: 2
 -->

-# Install Gaia
+# Install Aneka

-This guide will explain how to install the `gaiad` and `gaiacli` entrypoints onto your system.
+This guide will explain how to install the `anekad` and `anekacli` entrypoints onto your system.
 With these installed on a server, you can participate in the mainnet as either a [Full Node](./join-mainnet.md) or a [Validator](../validators/validator-setup.md).